CirrusRedOrg/EntityFrameworkCore.Jet/docs/DevNotes.md

 # Notes for Developers/Builders

 ## Important Notes as of Feb 21, 2020
-- System.Data.OleDb currently has several issues with x86, testing on x64 is recommended.
+- System.Data.OleDb currently has several issues with x86 (see below).
+Testing using the 64-bit Access OleDb driver instead is recommended.

 ## System.Data.OleDb Issues
 - Current Nuget.org package (version 4.7.0) contains several significant bugs: